 Instead of yielding positive results, these clicks increase the bounce rate of your blog (more on this later) and ultimately question your authority and the quality of your content.
 This indicates that your content is not “helpful” enough in the eyes of Google.

-Your goal should be to get your reader to stay on your blog post for the maximum time, engage and share your content, and get them to convert by clicking that ‘purchase’ tab or at least keep coming back for more.
+Your goal should be to get your reader to stay on your blog post for the maximum time, engage and share your content, and get them to convert by clicking on a button (take an action) or at least keep coming back for more.

-Now that you know why blog analytics is so important to measure your blog’s performance, let’s dive deeper into the KPIs of the blog!
+Now that you know why blog analytics is so important to measure your blog’s performance, let’s dive deeper into the KPIs of your blog!

 8 KPI Metrics to Measure Blog Performance

-To ensure the quality, authority, and ‘helpfulness’ of your content and to monitor how your blog is performing, you need to keep tabs (KeeP an I) on the following KPIs of the blog:
+To ensure the quality, authority, and ‘helpfulness’ of your content and to monitor how your blog is performing, you need to keep an eye on the following KPIs of the blog:

 - Blog Traffic (Visits and views)

 - Time on Page